dainst/ojs-docker/README.md

 ## Versions

-The image is based on the official **debian:9.5-slim** image. **PHP 7.2** is manually installed via the official repositories. **MariaDB 10.3** is being installed via official repositories. **Apache 2.4.25** is being installed via the official repositories. **OJS 3.1.1** is tested and verified to run and is being cloned from the official PKP github repository.
+The image is based on the official **debian:9.5-slim** image. **PHP 7.2** is manually installed via the official repositories. **MariaDB 10.3** is being installed via official repositories. **Apache 2.4.25** is being installed via the official repositories. **OJS 3.1.1** is tested and verified to run and is being cloned from the official https://github.com/pkp/ojs repository.

 ## Configuration